The North East : 1800-1828

 A riot breaks out between lead miners and the Bishop of Durham’s men over Weardale gaming rights.
 It comes to be known as ‘The Battle of Stanhope’ and inspires a ballad called ‘The Bonny Moor Hen’.

 A Blyth ship, under the leadership of Blyth-born captain William Smith makes the first-known sighting of Antarctica.
-He would later return to Antarctica to charter the coast.
+Smith will later return to Antarctica to charter the coast.

 Thirty-five lives are lost in a mine explosion at Sheriff Hill Colliery near Gateshead.